Bixby land companies: History

 The history of the land companies begins with the brothers Benjamin and Thomas Flint and their cousin Llewellyn Bixby, who left Maine for California in 1851, attracted by the Gold Rush.
 They turned from mining to ranching, and in 1852–53, the three cousins drove more than 2000 sheep from Ohio to California, the first step in what would become a highly successful ranching enterprise.
 Together with Llewellyn's brother Jotham they went into business as Flint, Bixby & Company.

 In 1855, Flint, Bixby bought the 34,000-acre Rancho San Justo near what is now the town of Hollister in partnership with rancher William Welles Hollister.
 In 1858, the company bought the Hero-Huero Ranch near Paso Robles, and by 1859, they were running some 20,000 sheep on the ranches.
-The partnership with Hollister dissolved in 1861, with Flint, Bixby ultimately ending up with all the Rancho San Justo land east of the San Benito River.
+The partnership with Hollister dissolved in 1861, with Flint, Bixby ultimately ending up with all the Rancho San Justo land west of the San Benito River.

 The business especially prospered as a result of the high demand for meat and wool during the Civil War.
 In 1864, Flint, Bixby started acquiring land in southern California, beginning with the Rancho San Joaquin, Rancho Lomas de Santiago, and a section of Rancho Santiago de Santa Ana, with James Irvine (1827–1886) as a silent partner.
 These three contiguous parcels totaled over 100,000 acres.
 In the 1870s, Flint, Bixby sold these properties to Irvine.

 In 1866 Flint, Bixby expanded further, buying the 27,000-acre Rancho Los Cerritos.
 Jotham was the manager of Rancho Los Cerritos and later bought a half interest in it through his own firm, J. Bixby & Company.
 By the 1870s, sheep ranching was in decline in southern California and Jotham Bixby began to sell off this land for development.